mycok/products-catalog-microservice/README.md

-# shopping-cart-microservice
+# Products-Catalog-Microservice
-A shopping cart micro service written in typescript
+A micro service that facilitates all CRUD functionality for the products resource written in typescript